 45231 is Main line certified until 2020 and a boiler certificate which is valid until 2023.

 The locomotive is undergoing maintenance but is likely to be operational again in 2019.
+Test runs are scheduled for early February.

 |Home Base||Current Status||Owner|